 Who do we compare loans with?

 At Compare the Market, we compare loan providers including big banks, supermarkets, department stores and more, to help you find lenders that are right for you.
 You’ll find familiar names in banking such as HSBC, NatWest, RBS, as well as other lenders such as M&S Bank, the Post Office and the AA.

 Do I need a good credit rating to get a loan?

 While having a good credit score is important in being accepted for a loan, having a bad credit score doesn’t mean that you’ll always be refused.
-A good credit score is a way of proving to lenders that you’re responsible with money, and have a history of borrowing and successfully paying off loans or other debts.
+A good credit score is a way of proving yourself to lenders, that you’re responsible with money and have a history of borrowing and successfully paying off loans or other debts.
 This is why a poor credit score may make lenders wary of approving you for a loan.

 However, there are several loan options for those with bad credit.
-You may not have access to the rates and amounts to borrow as others, but we have information on the sorts of loans that may be available to you, as well as ways to improve your credit score.
+You may not have access to the rates and amounts to borrow as others, but we’ve got information on the sorts of loans that may be available to you, as well as ways to improve your credit score.

 How much can I borrow?

 It depends on the type of loan you’re looking for.
 Do you just need to borrow £1,000? £2,000?
 Or maybe even £5,000?
 These amounts would all fall under a personal loan, with unsecured loans typically allowing you to borrow up to £25,000.
 However, things like your credit score, income, as well as existing loans, debts and other outgoings will be taken into consideration.

 If you opt for a secured loan, you’ll normally find you’re able to borrow much more, potentially as much as £100,000, if you secure the loan against your home.
 It’s important to know that, if you can’t meet the repayments on a secured loan, your lender could repossess the item you offered as collateral, such as your car or home.